-The new driveway will create a significant amount of site distrubance and soil compaction and will require the removal of few trees.
+The existing driveway will create minimal amount of site distrubance and soil compaction and will require the removal of no trees.
 The driveway is ~12 feet wide with a vertical clearance of 13'6" and a grade that is less than 12 percent.
-The driveway is approximately 243 ft long therefore no turn around will be required.
-However, a hammerhead or "Y" turnout is highly recommended within 50 feet of the residence.
-Since the driveway is less than 400 ft., no pull-outs are required along the driveway however, an emergency pullout is recommended.
+The driveway is approximately 135 feet long therefore no turn around will be required.
+Since the driveway is less than 400 ft., no pull-outs are required along the driveway.